mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

-### Emerging use of narratives and graphics which drawing on home funds of knowledge
+### Emerging use of narratives and graphics which drawing on home funds of knowledge  - AVOID OVERLAP AND CHANGE FOCUS TO AGENCY FROM START

 NOT REALLY ONLY TO DO WITH PLAYTESTING.

+RECAP WHAT HAS ALREADY BEEN EXPLORED,
+In the previous chapter,

 **While the potential to add graphics was a core affordence of the starting processes of the templated game, the process of designing and sharing and the peer commentary on the process emergered as the sessions evolved.**